syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ## Datasource manipulation

 Whenever the datasource changes, to notify the datasource action (add, remove, and reset) through notify listener.
+In the following example, the appointment and resource are added, removed, and replaced and notifyListeners is called in onPressed callback of the FloatingActionButton.

 #### Add Action